Mid-major: Issues mid-major programs face

 Xavier University is another program that had to overcome the mid-major label prior to joining the Big East.
 On January 9, 2008, PG Drew Lavender was named the "Mid-Major Player of the Week" by Rivals.com but Lavender refused to accept the award making the case that Xavier was no longer a mid-major.
 This act caused many prominent journalists to debate if the Atlantic 10 is a mid-major conference or not.
 This quandary no longer applies to Xavier, as it joined the reconstituted Big East in 2013.

 Some mid-major teams are now preferring to play "home" games in larger nearby arenas.
-Gonzaga uses the Spokane Arena in its home city or KeyArena in Seattle for these larger-audience games.
+Gonzaga uses the Spokane Arena in its home city or Climate Pledge Arena in Seattle for these larger-audience games.
 Some mid-major and major conference teams have made the use of non-campus arenas permanent.
 Saint Bonaventure University, one of the smallest colleges in Division I, has regularly played games at Blue Cross Arena in Rochester and KeyBank Center in Buffalo.